SamTh3D3v/AltBrowser/Alt-Browser.package/AltTreeItemModel.class/README.md

 I'm a graph item.
 I represent a tree item and I know of the parent / child relationship I have.

-I can also filter the underlying graph according to an environment.
+For convenience, tests and examples, a complete tree can be created from an array of arrays (of arrays and so on).